markvdh/Iceberg-tables/README.md

 #### Copy-Into Iceberg Deployment Parameters

 The Copy-Into Iceberg includes an environment parameter that allows you to specify if you want to perform a full load or a reload based on the load type when you are performing a copy-into-iceberg operation.
+Alternatively, the data can be reloaded into the table by truncating the data in the table before load using the TruncateBefore option in node config.

 The parameter name is `loadType` and the default value is ``.